DanielPolatajko/personal-rag/README.md

 # personal-rag
-A personal RAG agent to help me interact with literature I have read.
+A personal RAG agent to help me remember and interact with literature I have read.